 This page is not a finding.
 It is a methodology proposal.
 The plaintiff has documented, on the four corners of the firm’s own published Forms Library and on fifteen years of Internet Archive Wayback captures, that the Move-Out Clearance Report template is freely downloadable, structurally defective at its inception, and reaches downstream users without supervisory engagement by the publishing attorney.
 The volume of downstream use is unknown to the plaintiff.
 The plaintiff cannot subpoena the firm’s server logs.
 The plaintiff cannot survey the limited civil calendars of seven Southern California counties.
 The plaintiff is one tenant whose case file documents one application of the template.
+What follows is a structured proposal, addressed to qualified counsel, regulatory agencies, and any reviewing investigative body, identifying the propagation vector, the legislative intent of § 1950.5(b), the investigation scope, the methodology, the downstream user population, the metrics, and the statutory framework being raised — with no finding made.

 Mr. Silverstein referenced throughout is Steven D. Silverstein, California State Bar #86466.
 Any reference to Steven A. Silverstein, California State Bar #130763, is to a different attorney unrelated to this matter.
+Cal.
+Evid.
+Code §913 — no adverse inference is to be drawn from any party’s silence.

 The .docx file (18,327 bytes; SHA-256 a3ef7c83…) is reachable by HTTPS GET request.
 No firm engagement, no client intake, no fee, no identity verification.
 The publishing attorney has no operational mechanism to know who downloaded the template, when, or for what purpose.
 The downstream use is by definition unsupervised.